steveb-cardeio/todos/README.md

 - *Yarn*
 - *Expo CLI*

-## Installation
+## Starting App

-Follow these steps to install the project:
+Follow these steps to install and run the project:

 - ``` yarn expo install ```
 - ``` yarn start```